-Full details are on the Liphook U3A website and on my website.
-The Milland News and the Liphook Community Magazine are kept regularly informed of our activities.
+Full details are on the group pages of the Liphook U3A website* www.liphooku3a.org.uk and of the Midhurst U3A website* https://u3asites.org.uk/midhurst/home .
+The local area Milland News and the Liphook Community Magazine are kept regularly informed of our activities.

-I also have a Facebook page covering the activities of the group – Building a Model Railway Group 2017 and there are regular reports on RM web.
+I also have a Facebook page covering the activities of the group – Milland Valley Railway Modellers and there are regular reports on RM web.

-If you wish to contact me about joining the “Building a Model Railway” group -please do so via the Liphook U3A contact form http://u3asites.org.uk/liphook/contact or e-mail me at email@example.com
+If you wish to contact me about joining the “Milland Valley Railway Modellers” -please do so via the Liphook U3A contact form http://u3asites.org.uk/liphook/contact or via a similar facility on the Midhurst U3A website site or e-mail me at email@example.com

 DONATIONS TO CHARITY

-Half of any expenses received from exhibiting any layouts will be donated to Railway Children, an international charity working with homeless children found near major railway stations in India, East Africa and the UK. www.railwaychildren.org.uk We are also making donations for the tea/coffee & chocolate biscuits consumed at the sessions and we are on target for collecting over £50 from the first years 9 sessions.
+Proposed that half of any expenses received from exhibiting group layouts will be donated to Railway Children, an international charity working with homeless children found near major railway stations in India, East Africa and the UK. www.railwaychildren.org.uk

 We are also requesting donations (£1 per member per session) for unlimited tea/coffee & chocolate biscuits consumed at each session.